James Peele

-James Peele (d.
-1585) was an English schoolmaster, accountant, and clerk of Christ’s Hospital in London.
+James Peele (died 1585) was an English schoolmaster, accountant, and clerk of Christ’s Hospital in London.
 He was one of the earliest English writers on double-entry bookkeeping and played a key role in introducing Italian accounting methods to an English-speaking audience.
 Peele authored two important treatises on commercial arithmetic and accounting, helping to lay the groundwork for formal business education in England.

 Life and career

 Peele's early life remains obscure, but he is known to have been active in London in the mid-16th century.
 From 1562 he served as clerk to Christ’s Hospital, a charitable institution founded in 1552 under the patronage of King Edward VI.
 In this role, Peele was responsible for managing the hospital’s financial records and accounts.

 Peele also worked as a teacher of writing, reading, and bookkeeping.
 His written works reflect the didactic inclinations of their author, in that they seek to make complex accounting principles accessible to merchants and tradespeople, and to facilitate their practical application.